Boycotts of Israel in sports: 2025 World Artistic Gymnastics Championships

 Less than two weeks before the start of the 2025 World Artistic Gymnastics Championships, Indonesia's senior minister of law, Yusril Ihza Mahendra, announced that Indonesia would reject the visas for Israeli athletes due to their support of Palestine in the Gaza war, adding that this decision is in line with Indonesian President Prabowo Subianto's condemnation of Israel for its continued attacks on the Gaza Strip.
 This came after Israel's planned participation sparked intense opposition in Indonesia, according to Pramono Anung, governor of Jakarta.
 He cited the fact that many politicians and Muslim groups called for an Israeli ban for this competition, with Indonesian social media users objecting to the arrival of athletes from a country that is committing genocide.
 Furthermore, Indonesia has no diplomatic ties with Israel and has refused to host Israeli sports delegations going back to 1962, when Israel and Taiwan were denied entry to compete in the 1962 Asian Games.
 Originally, the Indonesian Gymnastics Federation had submitted a letter to sponsor six Israeli athletes for visas, but the letter had since been withdrawn.
 The FIG released a short statement saying that it "recognizes the challenges that the host country has faced in organizing the event" but did not comment on its statutes requiring that visas be issued to competitors.

 In response to the refusal to issue visas, the Israel Gymnastics Federation (IGF) submitted an urgent appeal to the Court of Arbitration for Sport (CAS), seeking for their athletes to be allowed to compete, or alternatively that the competition be canceled or moved to an alternative location that will issue visas to all competitors.
 In their appeal, the IGF argued that the FIG statutes require the FIG Executive Committee to pass a decision to move or cancel the event if entry visas are not granted to all participating delegations.
 On October 14, the CAS rejected the appeal for urgent provisional measures, and therefore the competition would go on as scheduled and without Israeli participation.
 However, the second appeal, as to whether the FIG is in breach of their statutes, will remain ongoing, but it will not be heard before the start of the competition.
 After the start of the World championship, International Olympic Committee announced that it was ending "any form of dialogue" with Indonesia about hosting future Olympic events (including Youth Olympic Games, Olympic events and conferences).
 IOC also recommended all global sports federations to not hold events in Indonesia.
-Before this controversy, Indonesia was considered a realistic candidate to hold 1936 Summer Olympic games.
+Before this controversy, Indonesia was considered as one of candidate to hold 2036 Summer Olympic games.